-Slater & Zurz nursing home abuse attorney Brandon Dean has been helping families through the process for years, keeping his clients well informed through every step.
+Slater & Zurz nursing home abuse lawyer Brandon Dean has been helping families through the process for years, keeping his clients well informed through every step.

-Having an attorney experienced in elder abuse is a must.
+Having a nursing home abuse lawyer who has experienced of elder abuse is a must.
 If you or a loved one are dealing with an issue involving a nursing home or elder care facility, call us.
-The consultation is free, and we only earn our fee if you win.
+The consultation with a nursing home abuse lawyer is free, and we only earn our fee if you win.

 We advocate strongly on behalf of injured victims across Ohio, with convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.